boolangery/py-lua-style/README.rst

     -N N, --com-txt-space-size=N    If --check-line-comment-text is enabled, configure the number of spaces [1] -S, --skip-sem-colon            Skip all semi-colon after statements --break-if                      Break mono-line if statement
+    --force-call-spaces             Force spaces before opening parenthesis in function call [0]
+    --call-spaces-size=N            If --force-call-spaces is enabled, configure the number of spaces
     --strict                        Enable all features